Target Markets, Forums, case studies, surveys, articles, and special Interest directories

 As an entity, HOAhomepage uses connections with common interest owners to conduct surveys, polls, and other interactions to measure trends and reactions of the owners, regarding a variety of topics.
 The results of these efforts are available to all members, including developers and CID professionals.

-Role of professionals in HOAhomepage
+Role of professionals on the HOAhomepage platform

 Property Owners